Corporate GovernanceCorporate Governance Guidelines

 Article 6

 The Company shall require the approval from the Board of Directors for competitive transactions and conflict of interest transactions with Directors and the corporations, etc. substantially controlled by Directors, and shall report important matters relating to conflict of interest transactions between a Director and the Company to the Board of Directors.
-In addition, the Company will examine the presence or absence of related party transactions between Directors as well as their close relatives and the Group companies each year, and monitor the situation.
+In addition, the Company shall examine the presence or absence of related party transactions between Directors as well as their close relatives and the Group companies each year, and monitor the situation.

 2

-Regarding transactions between the Company and major shareholders, etc., the Company shall require obtaining prescribed decision and approval for transactions in accordance with the size, characteristics, significance and other factors of the transactions, in a similar manner as with transactions with other companies that do not have a capital relationship with the Company.
+Regarding transactions between the Company and major shareholders, etc., the Company shall require obtaining prescribed decision and approval for transactions in accordance with the magnitude, characteristics, significance and other factors of the transactions, in a similar manner as with transactions with other companies that do not have a capital relationship with the Company.

 Chapter 3 Consideration of the Benefits of Stakeholders